SparrowFabrications/sparrowfabrications.github.io/holga-120-back-clips.md

 ## Holga 120 Replacement Back Clips
 A pair of replacement back clips for Holga 120 cameras.
 These replace the rather flimsy standard clips which tend to fall off at inconvenient times.
+Camera shown is not included.

 These clips are designed to hold the back in place more sturdily.
 They slide into place and are designed to fit tightly.